Van valuation – the ultimate guide

 Choose your van make wisely, it could save you hundreds when it comes to sell.

-You’ll also get higher prices for things like ply lining, it’s a given that most vans will have this but not all do.
+You’ll also pay higher prices for things like ply van lining.
+While it’s a given that most vans will have this, not all do.
 Many vans can come from the factory with ply lining, but it’s easy enough to do yourself.

-If your van is particularly high on emissions expect it to sell for less.
-Many diesels are being hit with charges for entering towns and cities these days, it makes sense for buyers to look for vans that emit the least pollution, especially if they’re going to be driving in the London ULEZ.
+If your van has particularly high emissions, expect it to sell for less.
+Since many diesel vehicles are being charged for entering towns and cities these days, buyers should look for vans that emit the least pollution, especially if they’re going to be driven in the London ULEZ.

-While you can sell a van legally without having the V5C document it’s not recommended.
-Not having a V5C is likely to lower the price you can get for your van, it also raises questions when you come to sell both privately and to the trade.
+While you can legally sell a van without the V5C document, it’s not recommended.
+Not having a V5C is likely to lower the price you can get for your van, and it also raises questions when you come to sell both privately and to the trade.

 The market value of a van

-How you might buy and sell a van is forever changing, that’s why specialist companies such as Glass’s HPI and CAP exist.
-For a fee, they offer used market prices for almost any vehicle to dealers and other automotive companies.
+How you might buy and sell a van is forever changing, which is why specialist companies such as Glass’s HPI and CAP exist.
+They offer used market prices for almost any vehicle to dealers and other automotive companies for a fee.

-But what the average seller needs to know is how they can make the most money from the deal on offer when it comes to changing van.
+However, the average seller needs to know how to make the most money from the deal on offer when it comes to changing vans.

 Who buys and sells vans?

-As a rule of thumb, you’ll get the most money by selling directly to a private individual, you can do this by listing your van on sites like Auto Trader, Gumtree or eBay.
+As a rule of thumb, you’ll get the most money by selling directly to a private individual.
+You can list your van on sites like Auto Trader, Gumtree, or eBay.

-You can also go the old school route and place an advert in a local shop, or on a community noticeboard.
-It’s also worth checking out local Facebook buying and selling groups or any other community pages online.
+You can also go down the old-school route and place an advert in a local shop or on a community noticeboard.
+It’s worth checking out local Facebook buying and selling groups or other online community pages.

-Selling privately can mean pocketing anywhere from 5-30% more compared to what a dealership or trader will offer you.
+Selling privately can mean pocketing anywhere from 5-30% more than what a dealership or trader will offer.

-But that extra cash can often be at the cost of increased hassle.
-If you take your van to a dealer, a part-exchange is normally pain-free, quick and easy.
+But that extra cash can often come at the cost of increased hassle.
+If you take your van to a dealer, a part exchange is usually pain-free, quick, and easy.
 Private sales can take weeks.

-Another option, and it could be a great one if your van is older, are scrappage schemes.
-Many manufacturers offer van scrappage schemes and there’s even dedicated help for motorists and businesses in the London ULEZ zone.
+Another option, and a great one if your van is older, is scrappage schemes.
+Many manufacturers offer van scrappage schemes and even provide dedicated help to motorists and businesses in the London ULEZ zone.emes and there’s even dedicated help for motorists and businesses in the London ULEZ zone.

 Why do van valuations vary between buyers?